I thought I had three more John Kerry soundbites to go when I told you there were only two.

 They were distracting.

-But Lurch got it right, nobody's watching.
+But alerts got it right.

-I don't think the last 15 minutes of speech many people the time you get to the laundry list, who cares?
+The time you get to the laundry list, who cares?

-That nobody knows them.
+Nobody knows them.

-Everybody, everybody knows that laundry list is never going to materialize, it's not going to happen.
+Everybody knows that laundry list is never going to materialize.

-Facts speaking, I still can't get over this.
+Facts, speaking, I still can't get over this.

 Last State of the Union, Bush talked about the hydrogen car.